Our work over the over the years.

 Light the Hearth Celebration

-We will hold a teach-in celebration to bring together housed and houseless people in the North Park Blocks on Wed.
+We held a teach-in celebration to bring together housed and houseless people in Jameson Square on Wed.
 May 10.
-Let’s make art and enjoy music, drama, and poetry while Right 2 Survive broadcasts its monthly KBOO show live.
+Folks made art and enjoy music, drama, and poetry while Right 2 Survive broadcasted its monthly KBOO show live.

-We will offer collaborative poetry workshops to bring together housed and houseless people exploring ideas of home and community.
-We will publish an anthology to coincide with the Light the Hearth Celebration on May 10.
+We offered collaborative poetry workshops to bring together housed and houseless people exploring ideas of home and community.

-We are surveying perceptions between housed and houseless Portlanders to create a report.
+We are surveying perceptions between housed and houseless Portlanders to create a report based off neighborhoods identifying potential resources within their communities.

-If you are interested indeveloping neighborhood programs in which houseless people share expertise about emergency preparedness, please contact us: firstname.lastname@example.org
+If you are interested indeveloping neighborhood programs in which houseless people share expertise about emergency preparedness, resources or opportunities to engage please contact us: firstname.lastname@example.org

 right 2 survive media group

 Right 2 Survive is host to an active media group raising awareness of houseless issues.
-The group is currently working in the audio/visual medium, and meets twice a month.
-Updates coming soon!
+We are currently in post production for five TV shows that are to air on Open Signal Community Media in Oregon.

 Best Graffiti Artist Contest